-At Bader Rutter, we work with three food brands that each take a different approach to defining “good” for their audiences.
+At Bader Rutter, we work with three food brands that take three different approaches to defining “good.”

 This is the company’s highest-quality, most premium fresh pork as defined by industry-leading predictive technology.
 First, it machine-identifies the top tier, and then it hand-selects premium cuts based on marbling, color and tenderness.
 The result is a new classification for pork that tastes consistently exceptional (we know; we’ve enjoyed it).
 This is “good” as a pure taste and quality play.

 Bunch Bar takes a community service approach to “good.”

 These plant-based protein bars feature all-natural ingredients and taste delicious, but the “good” they focus on is social good.
 For every 10 bars sold, Bunch Bars donates two bars to people in need.
 In a time of rampant food insecurity, Bunch Bars’ mission of “goodness” resonates with a large audience eager to put their money where their values are.

 Finally, there’s the ingredient-focused “good” of GoodSport: a new sports drink that only uses natural ingredients.